What are the five stages of grief? Plus, how long they last

 How long does each stage of grief last?

-Grief is a deeply personal process, and there’s no set timeline for how long each stage will last.
+Understanding the five stages of grief means acknowledging that grief is a deeply personal process.
+And unfortunately, there’s no set timeline for how long each stage will last.
 While some people move through the stages quickly, others can find themselves lingering in a stage for months or even years.
 There’s no right or wrong way to grieve, so be patient and kind to yourself or others experiencing loss.

 Factors influencing the duration of grief stages